 Does kayaking require athleticism?

-Some people with greater upper body strength tend to rely on their arms to dig in and power them through the water.
-This is not the most efficient way to paddle, and you can get tired quickly.
+Some people with greater upper body strength rely on their arms to dig in and power them through the water, which is not the most efficient way to paddle, and you can get tired quickly.

 Do kayaks tip over easily?